lrspeiser/sigmagravity/channel-gravity/COMPLETE_RESULTS.md

 ## Conclusion

-**Gravitational Channeling with Spiral Winding** is a viable galaxy-scale modified gravity theory that:
+**Gravitational Channeling** with gravity competition (a₀/a)^ζ and spiral winding:

-✅ Explains 82.5% of SPARC rotation curves with 5 universal parameters ✅ Has physically-derived morphology dependence (not ad-hoc) ✅ Passes Solar System constraints by 10 orders of magnitude ✅ Provides first-principles derivation of N_crit from velocity dispersion
+✅ Explains 82.5% of SPARC rotation curves (galaxy params) ✅ Explains ~100% of cluster lensing mass (cluster params) ✅ Has physically-derived morphology dependence (not ad-hoc) ✅ Passes Solar System constraints by 10 orders of magnitude ✅ Provides first-principles derivation of N_crit from velocity dispersion

-❌ Cannot explain cluster lensing (different physics needed) ❌ Parameters are scale-dependent (galaxies ≠ clusters)
+❌ Parameters are scale-dependent (galaxies ≠ clusters) ❌ Cannot unify galaxies and clusters with single parameter set

+**The trade-off:**
+- Galaxies need: winding ON, D_max=3, χ₀=0.4
+- Clusters need: winding OFF, D_max=10, χ₀=0.5

-**Publication potential:** Strong for galaxy-scale phenomenology paper, acknowledging cluster limitations as requiring additional physics (actual dark matter at cluster scales, or hybrid model).
+**Publication potential:** Strong for phenomenology paper showing:
+1. Galaxy-scale success with physically motivated winding
+2. Cluster-scale success with gravity competition
+3. Honest acknowledgment of scale-dependence
+4. Possible hybrid model with different physics at different scales